-In April 2006, NCR and U.S. Paper Mills entered into a consent decree with the Governments to undertake a removal action involving an area of elevated PCBs downriver of the De Pere Dam (Phase 1 work).
+In April 2006, NCR and U.S. Paper Mills entered into a consent decree with the Governments to undertake a remedial action involving an area of elevated PCBs downriver of the De Pere Dam (Phase 1 work).
 The consent decree was approved in November 2006 by the federal court in Wisconsin, and most of the work was performed during 2007.
-The remaining work is expected to be completed in 2008.
+The remaining work will be combined with the rest of the OU 2 through 5 remedial action discussed below, although the consent decree will be kept open formally until all work in the Phase 1 area is complete.

 The estimated costs of this project are included in the estimates discussed below.
 In June 2007, the Governments issued their amendment to the 2003 RODs (Amended ROD), adopting the proposal to use a combination of dredging and capping to remediate the sediments in OUs 2 through 5 (the Amended ROD did not address OU 1).
 The Amended ROD stated that the cost of this work will be \$390 million.

 By letter received February 14, 2007, the Governments again notified NCR and the seven other PRPs of their potential liability for remediation and requested that the parties enter into negotiations with the Governments over a consent decree for implementing the remedy for the lower river.
-In October 2007, certain of the PRPs issued a request for proposals (RFP), seeking bids from contractors for the type of contractual arrangement for the lower river clean-up work consistent with the then ongoing settlement discussions.
+In October 2007, certain of the PRPs issued a request for proposals (RFP), seeking bids from contractors for the type of contractual arrangement for the lower river clean-up work, consistent with the then ongoing settlement discussions.
 Initial responses to the RFP were received in mid-December, and subsequent modified responses, reflecting alternative contracting approaches, were received in the first quarter of 2008.
-Further negotiations with one of the contractors are ongoing and may culminate in the execution of a contract in the second or third quarter of 2008.
+Further negotiations with one of the contractors are ongoing and may culminate in the execution of a contract in the third or fourth quarter of 2008.
 At the same time, certain PRPs and the Governments are exploring "value engineering" concepts intended to reduce the costs of the remediation, though these efforts are in their early stages.
-In light of the cost information obtained through the RFP responses and the subsequent proposal refinement, there can be no assurance that the estimated total clean-up costs for the site, and thus the Company's reserve, will not be significantly higher, but the contractor negotiations must be completed and the referenced value engineering analysis must progress further, before NCR is in a position to determine whether better estimates can be made.
+In light of the cost information obtained through the RFP responses, the subsequent proposal refinement, and the ongoing negotiations, both with the contractor and with other PRPs concerning approaches to managing the remediation, there can be no assurance that the estimated total clean-up costs for the site, and thus the Company's reserve, will not be significantly higher, but the contractor negotiations must be completed and the referenced value engineering analysis must progress further, before NCR is in a position to determine potential impacts to the reserve.